Press "Enter" to skip to content

 Effectively Sealed Classes in Java

-Java is missing various “hot” features from languages like Scala or Kotlin, but luckily some of them can be simulated using existing features – sealed hierarchies (JEP-360) are one of these.
+Java is missing various “hot” features from languages like Scala or Kotlin, but luckily, some of them can be simulated using existing features, such as sealed hierarchies (JEP-409).

 Sealed Classes